 is an excellent location for everyone interested in the history and present of Finnish police work.
 In the children’s police station “Pokela”, young visitors can dress up in police uniform and try out different police tasks.
 The museum features changing special exhibitions.

-showcases mainly Finnish art from 1850´s to present and foreign art from 1630-1910.
+showcases mainly Finnish art from the 1850s to the present and foreign art from 1630-1910.
 The collection also includes antique furniture, silver objects and articles of ethnographic value.

 is situated at the lakeside in Kangasala, only 20 kilometers from the city of Tampere.
 The museum has two exhibition halls: the Mobilia center features an annually changing exhibition, and the Autoglym Rally Gallery presents the international Rally Hall of Fame as well as classic vintage cars.
 In the summer traffic park outside, kids can practice driving and learn traffic rules.

-changing exhibitions and Kangasala Art Centre´s gallery display high-class Finnish contemporary art and the works of sculptor Kimmo Pyykkö from several decades.
+with the museum’s changing exhibitions and Kangasala Art Centre’s gallery display high-class Finnish contemporary art and the works of sculptor Kimmo Pyykkö from several decades.

 in the town of Mänttä, North of Tampere Region, are one of the most significant Finnish museum centres full of art, history and architecture in the middle of a magnificent lake landscape.
 The Gösta Serlachius Fine Arts Foundation maintains two museums.
 The roots of the museums stretch back to the history of Serlachius family, known for its role in Finnish paper industry as well as art collecting.